Lago Maggiore Lombardy And The Lakes, Italy Travel Guide

 Picturesque medieval town on the northern Piedmont side.
 Features a well-preserved historic center, lovely promenade, and a Blue Flag Lido beach, interesting to families.
 Quieter and more relaxed than southern towns.

 On the eastern (Lombardy) shore, famed for its large weekly market (Wednesday).
 A more working-class, less polished feel than Stresa.
-It has a different, more authentic local perspective, bustling on market opening days.
+It features a different, more authentic local perspective, bustling on when the market is on.

 Plan your accommodation booking in advance, particularly in high season.

-Accommodation prices peak during summer (June-August) because of high demand.
+Accommodation prices peak during summer (June-August) because of great demand.

-Prices are moderate in spring and autumn (shoulder season).
+Prices are moderate during spring and fall (shoulder season).

 Lowest prices occur during winter (November-March), though many places close.